dynup/kpatch/README.md

 disabling the repository by default.
 This message may be ignored (see issue
 #710).

+#### Debian 9 (Stretch)

+Since Stretch the stock kernel can be used without changes, however the version of kpatch in Stretch is too old so you still need to build it manually.
+Follow the instructions for Debian Jessie (next section) but skip building a custom kernel/rebooting.

 #### Debian 8 (Jessie)

 *NOTE: You'll need about 15GB of free disk space for the kpatch-build cache in